 Cover up the cameras on your computers, tablets, and phones if you do not use the camera often.

 If you do receive one of these messages, print it out and save it in case you need it for evidence in the future.
 Do not forward the message unless you are confident that the transmitted message contains no graphics.

 It is up to you to decide if you want to warn family, friends, and everyone else in your address book in case the attacker follows through with their threat.
 Reassure your contacts that the contents of the message are false.

-Visit www.haveibeenpwned.com to see if there is evidence that your password has shown up for sale on the dark-web.
+Visit www.haveibeenpwned.com to see if there is evidence that your password has shown up posted on the dark web.

 Reset sensitive passwords and enable two-step verification on websites where you log in.
-Be sure you are current on all security patches on all of your devices.
+Be sure you are current on all security patches on your devices.

-Please forward this to your everyone that you know so that they will prepare for a threatening message that contains their real password.
+Please forward this to everyone you know so that they will prepare for threatening social media and email messages.